luoxiaojun1992/review-bot/README.md

 ```

 ## Supported Rules
-+ Echo in controller or logic
++ Echo in controller、logic
-+ Exit in controller or logic
++ Exit in controller、logic
 + Public controller or logic method without comments
++ Use repo in controller、command
++ Use model in controller、logic、command
++ Method arguments with default values MUST go at the end of the argument list